Office Location: 400 Poydras Tower, Poydras St, Suite 1975, New Orleans, LA 70130

-Anyone who has driven near a large 18-wheeler knows they are intimidating for a good reason—they can leave devastation in their wake if they crash.
+Anyone in New Orleans who has driven near a large 18-wheeler knows they are intimidating for a good reason—they can leave devastation in their wake if they crash.
 Truck accidents can result in chaotic scenes, and it’s only natural that you’re not sure what to do next.
 First, make sure you go to the emergency room so a doctor can diagnose any possible injuries and you can start treatment right away.
-Then, call the truck accident attorneys at Stewart J. Guss Personal Injury Lawyers for a FREE case evaluation.
+Then, call a New Orleans truck accident lawyer at Stewart J. Guss Personal Injury Lawyers for a FREE consultation.

-We know truck accident claims inside and out, and we can advise you of your legal rights.
-Someone is ready to hear your story 24 HOURS A DAY, SEVEN DAYS A WEEK, so don’t wait to call 800-898-4877 or CLICK HERE to contact us online TODAY!
+We know New Orleans truck accident claims inside and out, and we can advise you of your legal rights.
+Someone is ready to talk to you 24 HOURS A DAY, SEVEN DAYS A WEEK, so don’t wait to call 800-898-4877 or contact us online TODAY!

-People have to attend special training and pass both a written exam and a driving skills test to become a commercial driver.
+People must attend special training and pass both a written exam and a driving skills test to become commercial drivers.
 You might expect this would ensure that only the safest and most capable drivers would be behind the wheels of semi-trucks, right?
-In reality, truck drivers make many mistakes and poor decisions on the road, and the Federal Motor Carrier Safety Administration (FMCSA) reports that many truck crashes happen due to truck driver errors.
+In reality, 18-wheeler truck drivers make many mistakes and poor decisions on the road, and the Federal Motor Carrier Safety Administration (FMCSA) reports that many truck crashes happen due to truck driver errors.

 Statistics show that about 104,000 commercial truck crashes caused injuries in the United States in one year—nearly 4,000 of which proved fatal.